 Nicol: They probably did.
 That’s why they’re wearing hoodies – it’s so you don’t notice them standing in the street at the same time.

-How did I raise someone so cynical?
+How did I raise someone to be so cynical?

 Me: Everybody plagiarises Douglas Adams.